-CERN is an international organization, endorsed by UNESCO, and has therefore responsibilities, which go much deeper than those of national institutes being affected by the national policies, especially since CERN has been granted UN - observer status [7].
+CERN is an international organization, stablished first at an intergovernmental meeting of UNESCO in Paris in December 1951 [7], and has therefore responsibilities, which go much deeper than those of national institutes being affected by the national policies, especially since CERN has been granted UN - observer status [8].

-CERN has served as a model for the SESAME project [8,9] in the Middle East, as well as building a similar scientific infrastructure in the Western Balkans called SEEIST [10], bringing together scientists from Albania, Kosovo, Bosnia and Herzegovina, Montenegro and Serbia.
+CERN has served as a model for the SESAME project [9,10] in the Middle East, as well as for the proposal to building a similar scientific infrastructure in the Western Balkans called SEEIST [11], bringing together scientists from Albania, Kosovo, Bosnia and Herzegovina, Montenegro and Serbia.